BrianSturgis/Keg-Tracker/README.md

 <p align="center">Project started on April 23rd, 2021</p>

 ## Description
 This is an application for a Bar to track their keg inventory.

 ### Known Bugs
-- keg refill button does not top off keg it adds 124 pints and is not the expectation of the function
+- keg refill button does not top off keg it adds 124 pints and is not the expectation of the function.

+- all fields requiring integers must receive them or the keg must be re updated completely for the math to properly reduce the keg amount by one pint at a time.

 <div align="center">